ngrunwald/gavagai/README.md

   - `:add` takes a map of key to functions and includes in the map the result of calling each function with the current object.
 For exemple, if you want to include the original object in the map, you can do:
   - `:translate-arrays?` will translate any java-array returned by the methods of this object to Clojure vectors

 You can then call `translate` with the correct namespace on any registered POJO belonging to a registered class and itself and its children will be recursively translated.
+The translate function takes a map as second argument with the following keys:
+  - `:max-depth` -> integer (for recursive graph objects, to avoid infinite loops)
+  - `:nspace`    -> symbol or namespace object (useful if the with-translator-ns macro cannot be used)
+  - `:lazy?`     -> boolean (overrides the param given in the spec)

 ```clojure
 (let [b (java.awt.Color.
 10 10 10)]